tmax818/phrg-transitioning-from-ruby-to-html/README.md

 ## Creating Web Applications Is the Art of Generating HTML

-Whenever we are writing a web application, we will inevitably get to the point where we need to generate HTML.
+Whenever we are writing a web application.
 It does not matter what programming language we use (Ruby, Python, JavaScript).
 At some point, our code will output HTML, and if we want to interact with our websites, our code will need to know how to interpret HTML.